-The PS5 has been out for over six months now and gamers are still struggling to get their hands on Sony’s newest console.
+The PS5 has been out for nearly a year now and gamers are still struggling to get their hands on Sony’s newest console.
 Stock issues have plagued the PS5 ever since it launched last year, and the restock kerfuffle is still going on today.

 The sad tale began in November, when excited gamers tore open PS5 parcels that they had pre-ordered, only to find them replaced with cat food, a George Foreman grill and a bag of grain.
 Whenever more PS5s were made available, they were snapped up almost immediately, with scalpers leading the charge.

-“The pace of the improvement in the supply chain will gather throughout the course of the year,” said Jim Ryan, Sony’s CEO, to The Financial Times.
+“The pace of the improvement in the supply chain will gather throughout the course of the year,” Jim Ryan, Sony’s CEO, told The Financial Times.
 “By the time we get to the second half of , you’re going to be seeing really decent numbers indeed.”

-Several websites and Twitter accounts that track PS5 availability have their fingers on the pulse.
+We’ve been predicting restocks for months now, and have seen patterns emerge among the major retailers.
 In the months ahead, Sony expects the situation to improve, and hopefully shelves will start filling up nicely.
 We’ll also be updating this page regularly whenever we hear exactly when retailers will be stocking up once again.

 Very: Out of stock.
-Last restock occurred today.
+Last restock was on 14 September at 10am

 Game: Out of stock.
-Last restock happened this morning.
+Last restock was on 12 October at 9:45am

 John Lewis & Partners: Out of stock.
-More expected between 8 and 11 June
+More stock rumoured to drop 12-14 October